JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script counts the lines where a word appears
+This script executes to count a word and display the count